Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Data and Task Design

 \subsection{Task Framework}

-Our completion tasks organize linguistic data into analogical paradigm structures.
-Each instance contains a structured~\textit{Context} comprising two parallel paradigms encoding analogical relationships (Pattern A $\leftrightarrow$ Pattern B), supplemented with minimal contextual cues that provide semantic scaffolding without explicit labeling.
+Our completion tasks organise linguistic data into analogical paradigm structures.
+Each instance contains a structured~\textit{Context} comprising two parallel paradigms encoding analogical relationships (Pattern A $\leftrightarrow$ Pattern B), supplemented with minimal contextual cues that provide semantic scaffolding without explicit labelling.
 It also contains a systematic \textit{Answer Set}: One correct completion that maintains established patterns, and six systematically designed distractors that violate specific structural, semantic, or paradigmatic constraints.